cewing/codefellows_f2_python/source/session08.rst

 A Definition
 ------------

 There are many things you can do with a simple pattern like this one.

 So many, that we give it a special name:

-.. rst-class:: centered
+.. rst-class:: centered mlarge

 **Decorator**

 .. rst-class:: build
 .. container::

-    A decorator is a function that takes a function as an argument and returns a function as a return value.
+    "A decorator is a function that takes a function as an argument and returns a function as a return value."

     That's nice and all, but why is that useful?